 The next part of our daily routine I want you to think about adapting into your day is to write a list somewhere.
 On the fridge, a note card, in a planner or a piece of scratch paper and just list items you would like to accomplish during the day.

 Maybe you need to return a phone call or email.
 Are there household tasks you would like to try to get to or a card you need to send.
 Unless it is an utter necessity, I always remind myself what gets done, gets done.
-The Lord ordains our days, and sometimes we need to be flexible and able to have our plans interrupted for the ones He has already ordained for us.
-What doesn’t get done carries over to the next day.
-At almost 50 years of age, I realize what needs to be taken care of always gets taken care of :).
+The Lord ordains our days, and sometimes we need to be flexible and able to have our plans interrupted for the ones He has already appointed for us.
+What doesn't get done carries over to the next day.
+At over 50 years of age, I realize what needs to be taken care of always gets taken care of :).

 The purpose of the to-do list is to keep you focused on items you would like to accomplish instead of being distracted and moving through your day with no purpose.
 We are all pretty good time wasters, and I can think of plenty of ways I waste time so having a list keeps me on task.
 Our tasks shouldn't be looked at as a burden – all our work is done as unto to the Lord as believers so we should take delight and give thanks for the work He has set before us.
 Your attitude in how you view your work will carry over to your children.

 This part of the day is to help you unwind and get ready for bed with the hope of a good nights sleep.
 Many times we head to bed with much on our mind and tasks left unfinished, and we don't sleep well, or we have trouble falling asleep.
 Sometimes we go to bed after just walking away from the glare of the computer or TV screen, and that can be a bit stimulating and lead to difficulty falling asleep.